My favorite roll recipe for dinnertime. This is a recipe to hold onto.

 - Preheat oven to 350°F (177°C).
 Bake the rolls for 18-21 minutes until the tops are golden brown and the edges of each roll look cooked.
 While the rolls bake, mix the topping ingredients together to make a creamy honey butter.
 Remove the rolls from the oven when they are done and brush or spread a generous amount of honey butter onto each warm roll.
 Serve with any remaining honey butter.

 - Cover leftovers and keep in the refrigerator for up to 1 week or freeze for up to 3 months, then thaw overnight in the refrigerator.
 Warm up in a 300°F (149°C) oven for 10 minutes.

-Make ahead tip/overnight: After dough has risen two hours in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
+- Make Ahead / Overnight Instructions: After dough has risen two hours in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
 Refrigerate overnight or for up to 2 days, then remove from the refrigerator and continue with step 4.
 OR freeze for up to 2 months, then allow to thaw overnight in the refrigerator and continue with step 4.

-*Lower fat milk or water can be substituted, butt he rolls won't taste as soft and rich.
-They'll be more chewy, dense, and bread-y.
+- Milk: Lower fat milk or water can be substituted, but the rolls won’t taste as soft and rich.
+They’ll be more chewy, dense, and bread-y.